 COLLECTING A NEW PUPPY/DOG

 You should have had the DAP (dog appeasing pheromone) plug in working in place in your home for two weeks before going to pick him/her up to help provide a calming environment in your home for your return with the new dog/pup.
 It would also help to purchase the same DAP product in the spray form and use it in the vehicle you plan to pick them up in, spray half a dozen times in the car 20-30 mins before you leave, this will help them relax a bit more in the car, (I have seen these sprays calm down some dogs not too keen about being groomed by the groomers).
-I must add that some dogs can be so worked up that they might not have much effect, and also that this product only works well if your pup or dog did indeed spend their first 8 weeks with mum, so experiencing the use of the mothers calming pheromones when anxious (which adaptil copies synthetically), I would highly recommend trying them.
+I must add that some dogs may be so worked up that they might not have much effect, and also that this product only works well if your pup or dog did indeed spend their first 8 weeks with mum, so experiencing the use of the mothers calming pheromones when anxious (which adaptil copies synthetically), I would highly recommend trying them.
 Personally I think it would be a good idea to pick your new friend up in someone else's car if possible, so if your new friend does develop a bad association with the vehicle that separated them from mum, littermates and old home, then that association is not with your car, the one that you will be using throughout their lives; this could stop a lifelong problem with going in your car.

-Another measure you could take if your choice of four legged friend is a puppy is to hand the pups breeder or owner a piece of your clothing or new dog bedding a couple of weeks before you plan to take them and have it left with the pups and mum to get their scent on it, you can then have this around the pup in the car when you first take them to help reassure the pup with the familiar smells.
+Another measure you could take if your choice of four legged friend is a puppy is to hand the pups breeder or owner a piece of your clothing or new dog bedding a couple of weeks before you plan to take them, have it left with the pups and mum to get their scent on it, you can then have this around the pup in the car when you first take them to help reassure the pup with the familiar smells.
 Obviously if your new friend is an adult dog then this doesn’t apply though the DAP plug in and spray does as the association with the nursing bitches soothing pheromones when an anxious pup carries on into adult life.

 When you do go to the breeders or owners address try to be level headed and calm, try not to fuss too much (no, ahhhh it will be all right etc ) as this will reinforce your new friends worries that something bad is indeed happening to them, try to have a jolly matter of fact atmosphere going on.
-Don't worry about asking any questions you might have of the old owners,just ask them, it would be a good idea to take some of your new dog/pups present food home with you if the owner has some.
-If you want to change their food when they become yours it is best to do it gradually over a few days weaning them of the old food and onto the new to avoid digestive problems, add the new food in increasing amounts over four or five days.
+Don't worry about asking any questions you might have of the old owners, just ask them, it would be a good idea to take some of your new dog/pups present food home with you if the owner (THEY SHOULD) has some.
+If you want to change their food when they become yours it is best to do it gradually over a few days weaning them of the old food and onto the new to avoid digestive problems; add the new food in increasing amounts over four or five days.

-For travelling home, if a pup, then wrapped in the security of the material you gave the breeder to leave with pups and mum and held so they can see out of the vehicle sometimes as well as on your lap is good.
-If you are on your own take someone else with you to hold the pup, preferably someone who has seen them before with you.
+For travelling home, if a pup, then loosely wrapped in the security of the material you gave the breeder to leave with pups and mum, and held so they can see out of the vehicle sometimes as well as on your lap is good.
+If you are on your own then take someone else with you to hold the pup, preferably someone who has seen them before with you.

 If an older dog then you need to decide how you want the dog to travel in your vehicle assuming they want to willingly get into it, and try to start as you mean to go on.
 Hopefully your new dog will dive into the car and off you go.
 Many dogs have a problem with travelling in a car be that car sickness or just afraid to travel or get in one.
 For whatever reason they have a bad association with the vehicle and you have to change this association to a good one, obviously you cannot do this in the ten minutes before you pick up your dog and it will have to be something to work on when you get home for it will no doubt take a fair amount of time and effort (it usually does), you can look at the /problems-travelling-in-the-car-with-your-dog section.